Gabriella Papadakis: 2019–20 season: European Silver

 Eschewing the Challenger series, Papadakis/Cizeron debuted their programs at Master's de Patinage before making their first international appearance on the Grand Prix at the 2019 Internationaux de France.
 They set the world record in the rhythm dance again, eight points ahead of Chock/Bates in second place.
-They performed their free dance, performed mainly to spoken word poetry, and won the event by a wide margin.
-At 2019 NHK Trophy, they again set the world record for the rhythm dance with a score of 90.03, becoming the first couple ever in history to score over 90 points in the segment.
+They performed their free dance, set mainly to spoken word poetry, and won the event by a wide margin.
+At 2019 NHK Trophy, they again set the world record for the rhythm dance, with a score of 90.03, becoming the first couple ever to score over 90 points in the segment.
 Winning the free dance as well, they set another set of world records and qualified first to the Grand Prix Final.

 Competing at the Grand Prix Final, Papadakis stumbled out of her twizzle in the rhythm dance's midline step sequence, leading to them scoring 83.83, their lowest rhythm dance score under the post-2018 judging system.
-They nevertheless placed first in that segment, albeit narrowly.
+They nevertheless narrowly placed first in that segment.
 They won the free dance decisively with close to their previous world record score, winning their second Grand Prix Final gold.

 After collecting another French national title, Papadakis/Cizeron competed at the 2020 European Championships in Graz.
 After the rhythm dance, they were in first place, separated from Sinitsina/Katsalapov by only 0.05 points.
 In a close result, they lost the free dance and in the overall result finished behind by 0.14 points, winning the silver medal.
 This marked the first time anyone had beaten Papadakis/Cizeron since Virtue/Moir at the 2018 Winter Olympics, and the first time they had been defeated in the free dance since the 2016–17 Grand Prix Final.
 The result was considered a major upset, with Katsalapov remarking "to get anywhere near Gabriella and Guillaume seemed impossible for all the skaters."
 Papadakis said "we can't always win and we accept that.
 It is a lesson for us that we probably needed.
 We knew the competition was very close, so yes, we knew we did not have room for mistakes, and we made them."

 The European result generated immediate speculation that Sinitsina/Katsalapov could challenge Papadakis/Cizeron for gold at the 2020 World Championships in Montreal, but these were cancelled as a result of the coronavirus pandemic.

+In her 2026 memoir, Papadakis revealed that she had been suffering with depression throughout the 2019–20 season after having had an abortion in early 2019.
+She also wrote that, shortly before the European Championships, she felt that she could no longer force herself to continue training.
+Although she wrote that she had expressed her concerns to Cizeron and their coaching team, saying she wanted to withdraw from the event, she ultimately decided to compete as she did not want to disappoint her team.